Berry Cave salamander: Distribution

 This salamander is known from caves in the Ridge-and-Valley Appalachians of eastern Tennessee; its range is smaller than that of the spring salamander (Gyrinophilus porphyriticus) and is completely inside it, and the two species sometimes inhabit the same cave systems.

 Biology

 Phylogenetic analysis using nuclear and mitochondrial DNA seems to indicate that the Berry Cave salamander and the Tennessee cave salamander have diverged from the spring salamander only recently.
 The Berry Cave salamander is usually a paedomorphic species which does not undergo metamorphosis to an adult stage, instead remaining and breeding in the larval state, retaining its juvenile traits for the rest of its life.

 Status

 G. gulolineatus inhabits a limited number of caverns in the mountains of East Tennessee, and the total area it occupies is less than 5000 km2.
 In the Berry Cave for which it was named, the population seems to be declining, and its population overall is unknown.
 The International Union for Conservation of Nature has rated its conservation status as endangered and advocates protection of the watersheds that drain into the underground systems in which it lives.
+A 2021 biological survey of G. gulolineatus documented reduced sightings of this species isolated to the cave habitats of the Appalachian Valley of eastern Tennessee and recommended a rank of Endangered under IUCN Red List criteria.